 Aetna: 877-249-2472, prompt 6

-SeeChange Health: Brokers can call SeeChange Health’s sales support team at 888-237-6650 or email them at Sales@SeeChangeHealth.com.
+SeeChange Health: Brokers can call SeeChange Health’s sales support team at 888-237-6650 or email them at Sales@SeeChange- Health.com.
 Brokers can also contact their preferred General Agency to learn more about our HSA and other offerings.

-Sterling HSA: Brokers can contact any of our sales representatives.
+Sterling: Brokers can contact any of our sales representatives.
 Their names, email addresses, phone numbers and territories are available at www.sterlinghsa.com on the Contact Us page.
-Brokers can also email email@example.com or firstname.lastname@example.org.
-Our phone number is 800-617-4729 and we’re available from 7 am – 6 pm Pacific.
-Personal service and account support is a hallmark of Sterling HSA.
+Brokers can also email firstname.lastname@example.org or customer.service@sterlinghsa. com.
+Our phone number is 800-617-4729 and we’re available Monday – Friday from 8 am – 6 pm Pacific.
+Personal service and account support is a hallmark of Sterling Health Services Administration.

-20. Which market segment (small/mid/large) do you anticipate these plans will best accommodate?
+20. Which market segment (small/ mid/large) do you anticipate these plans will best accommodate?
+Aetna: All segments.

 Blue Shield: HSA-eligible plans continue to generate interest from all market segments, including individual and group markets.
 Therefore, Blue Shield members enrolled in HSA-eligible plans span across all lines of business, from the individual and small group markets to large employers.

-Kaiser Permanente: Our HSA-Qualified deductible HMO, PPO and EPO plans appeal to all market segments, including Individual and Family, Small, Mid and Large
+Kaiser Permanente: Our HSA-Qualified deductible HMO plans appeal to all market segments, including Individual and family, small, mid and large.

 SeeChange Health: HSA-compatible plans have matured greatly in the past several years, becoming popular with all market segments.

-SeeChange Health: As with all health insurance products, the brokers channel is the most effective channel when it comes to helping consumers and employers find the medical plans that best fit their needs.
-Given that our HSA-compatible plans provide value-based benefits that reward members for taking specified health actions, brokers play an extremely valuable role in ensuring our members receive the maximum benefit from their SeeChange Health
+SeeChange Health: As with all health insurance products, brokers are the most effective channel when it comes to helping consumers and employers find the medical plans that best fit their needs.
+Given that our HSA-compatible plans provide value-based benefits that reward members for taking specified health actions, brokers play an extremely valuable role in assuring that our members receive the maximum benefit from their SeeChange Health Insurance plans.

-Sterling HSA: We are committed to the broker, agent, and consulant channel.
+Sterling: We are committed to the broker, agent and consultant channel.